dattu20038/WanderTales/README.md

 - React Toastify for notifications
 - React Day Picker for date selection

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository, create a feature branch, and submit a pull request.

 ## Contributors
 - **Datta Srivathsava Gollapinni** - [GitHub](https://github.com/dattu20038)
 - **N.S.L Karthikeya Reddy** - [GitHub](https://github.com/NSL-Karthikeya-Reddy)

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.